The Marcel C. Salinas Trust Presents

 He was trained in Egypt to see light - to see color - to see harmony and it never left his work or his life.

-With his innate artistic talents, he was able to use his prodigious abilities is all forms: paintings: oil, watercolor, gouache; printmaking and photography.
+With his innate artistic talents, he was able to use his prodigious abilities in all forms: paintings: oil, watercolor, gouache; printmaking and photography.

 His sophisticated creations in lithography soon gave him the reputation as the "Grand Master" of that specialty - the most elite printing technique created which is almost totally non-existent today.